microsoft/napajs/docs/api/sync.md

 }
 ```
 ### <a name="lock-guard-func-promise-any-promise-any"></a> lock.guard(func: () => Promise\<any>): Promise\<any>
 Run input function and obtain the lock during its execution, returns the promise as the input function returns, or throws error if input function throws.
-Lock will be released once exception thrown or the promise resolved/rejected.
+Lock will be released once an exception is thrown or the promise gets resolved/rejected.
 ```ts
 try {
     var promise = lock.guard(() => {